Chartability/POUR-CAF/README.md

 _This heuristic is based on research_.

-DX changes are not easy to follow.
+__Description__: DX changes are not easy to follow.
 If DX’s data change is meaningful, it must employ animations for object constancy (no faster than 200ms or longer than 2s).
 Changes to state must be announced to screen reader users.

 __Cited research__: [https://doi.org/10.1007/978-1-4842-1928-7_2](https://doi.org/10.1007/978-1-4842-1928-7_2)